MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/serial-console-linux.md

 ### Using Serial Console with a Custom Boot Diagnostics Storage Account Firewall enabled

-We have rearchitected Serial Console to work while a custom boot diagnostics storage account firewall is enabled with the proper firewall exclusions.
-The following guide explains how to enable access to Serial Console by permitting Serial Console service IPs as firewall exclusions on a custom boot diagnostics storage account.
+Serial console uses the storage account configured for boot diagnostics in its connection workflow.
+When a firewall is enabled on this storage account, the Serial Console service IPs must be added as exclusions.

 #### Navigate to the settings of the custom boot diagnostics storage account firewall you have enabled.

 > [!NOTE]
-> If you cannot remember which storage account is enabled for your VM, from the **Support + troubleshooting** section, select **Boot diagnostics**, then click **Settings**.
-You should now be able to see the storage account associated with the VM you are trying to access with Serial Console.
+> To determine which storage account is enabled for your VM, from the **Support + troubleshooting** section, select **Boot diagnostics**, then click **Settings**.

-From the Azure Portal Home, search ‘**Storage Account**’ and select the first result.
-You should see a list of the storage accounts under your subscription.
-Select the storage account associated with the VM you are trying to access with Serial Console.
-This should open an overview of that storage account.
-Scroll down to the **Security + networking** section of its settings and select Networking, which will open the firewall settings.
+The list of IPs that need to be added to the storage account firewall are shown below.
+Read the following documentation for instructions on how to add IPs to the storage account firewall: [Configure Azure Storage firewalls and virtual networks: Managing IP network rules](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#managing-ip-network-rules)

 #### Add the Serial Console service IPs as firewall exclusions based on the geography of the VM

 Below is a full list of the IPs required to be permitted as firewall exclusions based on the region or geography the VM is located in.
-This is subset of the complete list of Serial Console IP addresses under processing for future inclusion in [service tags](https://docs.microsoft.com/azure/virtual-network/service-tags-overview).
+This is subset of the complete list of Serial Console IP addresses under processing for inclusion in [service tags](https://docs.microsoft.com/azure/virtual-network/service-tags-overview).

 IP Address      | Regions | Geography
 :-----------|:--------------------|:-----------------|
-20.205.69.28 | East Asia, Southeast Asia | AsiaPacific
 20.205.69.28 | East Asia, Southeast Asia | AsiaPacific
 20.195.85.180 | East Asia, Southeast Asia | AsiaPacific
 20.53.53.224 | Australia Central, Australia Central 2, Australia East, Australia Southeast | Australia